Patrick Kennedy (folklorist): Life

-After his place of employment vanished, Patrick Kennedy set himself up as a "Drawing Master", and as of 1836 his name is found registered with the Dublin Directory as Professor of Drawing.
+After the abolition of his position in 1831, Patrick Kennedy set himself up as a "Drawing Master", and as of 1836 his name is found registered with the Dublin Directory as Professor of Drawing.
 He married Maria Kelly on 24 October 1832.
 The Commission of Education which replaced the Society emphasized agricultural learning, and when the Glasnevin facility with a farm for practical training and a residence for the trainee teachers were completed in 1838, Kennedy was appointed Superintendent.
 But he was dismissed shortly after, having quarreled with the farm's manager.

-He abandoned the teaching profession at some time uncertain, and established a lending-library and bookseller shop on 8 Anglesea Street, Dublin, which he later moved to the Anglesea Street on the corner of Cope Street.
+At an uncertain time, he abandoned the teaching profession and established a lending-library and bookseller shop on 8 Anglesea Street, Dublin, which he later moved to the Anglesea Street on the corner of Cope Street.
 Edward Dowden remembered the proprietor "with round, bald head, grizzled beard, and a smile and twinkle over all his face".
 Kennedy ran the shop for some thirty years.
 Kennedy died 29 March 1873.